 1. Defining the Type of Person You Want to Recruit:

-It is an important initiative as hiring right employees can make a big different to the success of entire business.
-If you are able to recruit as well as retain employees who are best fit to your company, then you will be able to become a successful leader with a successful job.
+It is an important initiative as hiring the right employees can make a big difference to the success of the entire business.
+If you can recruit as well as retain employees who are the best fit for your company, then you will be able to become a successful leader with a successful job.

 2. Identifying and Implementing Benefits is Important to Attract and Retain Ideal Employees: